Security Policy Design Guide for Cisco IOS-XE SD-WAN Devices

 Working of Snort IPS Policy

-Catalyst SD-WAN Manager NMS controller downloads the container images from the virtual image repository to the WAN Edge device and brings up the container with Snort enabled.
+Catalyst SD-WAN Manager NMS server downloads the container images from the virtual image repository to the WAN Edge device and brings up the container with Snort enabled.
 Based on the mode and signature level configured, traffic to the target VPN will be either detected or prevented.
 If the mode is set to prevent, then it detects the signature of the traffic and prevents the flow (if the signature is blacklisted) and based on the log level set, an equivalent report is sent to the syslog server.
 If the mode is set to detection, then the signature violations are detected and alerts are sent.

 Figure 22.
 Snort Engine